top of page

 3. Clean the House (Even Just a Quick Once-Over)

-Hot tip: Check mirrors and glossy surfaces — they’re the sneaky culprits that often show up more than you expect in 360 virtual tours.
+Hot tip: Check mirrors and glossy surfaces — they’re sneaky culprits that often show up more than you expect in 360 virtual tours.

-4. Hide Wires and Tech Clutter (a property virtual tour sees everything)
+4. Hide Wires and Tech Clutter

 Before we arrive, try to:

-• Hide or unplug visible wires
+• Hide or unplug visible wires.

-• Stow away extension leads
+• Stow away extension leads.

-• Remove phone chargers and random cables
+• Remove phone chargers and random cables.

 5. Move Pet Items Out of Sight